mantas6/fzf-php/README.md

 ### Options

-Options argument takes an array of variables.
+Options can be provided in a multitude of ways.

 #### Strings